-In many places, Scripture warns us against false doctrine: “The Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons” (1 Timothy 4:1, NAS).
+In many places, Scripture warns us against false doctrine.
+One such place is 1 Timothy 4:1: “The Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons” (NASB).
 The KJV words it as “seducing spirits, and doctrines of demons.”
 A doctrine is a teaching or a set of principles.
 The “doctrines of demons,” then, are things that demons teach.

-So, there can be good and bad doctrines.
+There can be good and bad doctrines.
 The word doctrine can refer to the biblical teachings of a church or a pastor.
 Or, in the case of 1 Timothy 4:1, the ungodly teachings of Satan.
-Those who follow the doctrines of demons “will abandon the faith.”
+Those who follow the doctrines of demons “will fall away from the faith.”
 That is, heeding the doctrine of demons is a serious matter because it involves a departure from the truth of Christ’s gospel.

 How are the doctrines of demons promulgated?
 They are delivered through human instructors: “Such teachings come through hypocritical liars, whose consciences have been seared as with a hot iron” (1 Timothy 4:2).
 These false teachers are hypocritical; that is, their lives do not evidence the holiness they seemingly espouse.
 They are liars; that is, they deal in falsehood and knowingly lead others into apostasy.
 And they are beyond the reach of conscience; that is, they have found a way, in their own minds, to justify their lies.
 These false teachers may be personable, charming, and persuasive, but they do not receive their message from the Holy Spirit; rather, they spout the suggestions of evil spirits, whose work it is to lead people astray.